Workday's Strategy Analysis

 Maintaining industry-leading customer satisfaction, evidenced by 8 consecutive years as Best in KLAS

-Strategy Cascade for Workday, Inc.
+Strategy Cascade for Workday

 Workday, Inc. strategy cascade analysis highlighting AI and Agentic Automation and Unified Platform Architecture.